build-archetype/client-oven-sh-bun/infrastructure/setup/README.md

 # 3. Import into your OpenVPN client
 ```

-Note: Previous references to Tailscale have been removed as it's not currently implemented.
-If you need a mesh VPN solution, you can set up Tailscale separately after installation.

 SSH Access:
 ```bash
 # Your SSH key was automatically added during setup